jdroachh/neon_white_leaderboard_parse/README.md

 ## Notes and limitations

 - **Rate limiting:** The script adds a small delay between batches to be respectful to Steam's servers.
-Fetching top 1,000 entries across all 110 levels takes approximately 15–20 minutes.
+Fetching top 1,000 entries across all 125 levels takes approximately 20–25 minutes.
-- **4 levels not found:** `SALVAGE2` (Overlook), `GRID_HELLEVATOR` (Hellevator), `SIDEQUEST_BALLOONLAIR` (Balloon Mountain), and `SIDEQUEST_AREASIXNINE` (Arena) returned no leaderboard data — their internal names may differ or the leaderboards may not be active.
 - **Steam must be running:** The script uses the Steamworks SDK locally and requires an active Steam session.
 It does not use the public Web API and requires no API key.
 - **Windows only:** The `steam_api64.dll` approach is Windows-specific.
 Linux/Mac would require a different DLL and path setup.